Doraku/DefaultEcs/README.md

 <a name='Analyzer'></a>
 # Analyzer
-To help development with DefaultEcs, there is a roslyn analyzer which provides some warnings against potential bad usages.
+To help development with DefaultEcs, there is a roslyn analyzer which provides code generator and warnings against potential bad usages.
 It can be found [here](https://github.com/Doraku/DefaultEcs.Analyzer).

 <a name='Overview'></a>
 # Overview
 <a name='Overview_World'></a>
 ## World
-The World class act as a manager to create entity, get a selection of specific entities, get a family of component or publish and subscribe to messages that can be used to communicate in a decoupled way between the different elements.
+The World class act as the central hub to create entities, query specific entities,  get all components for a given type or publish and subscribe to messages that can be used to communicate across types.
 Multiple World objects can be used in parallel, each instance being thread-safe from one another but operations performed on a single instance and all of its created items should be thought as non thread-safe.
 Depending on what is done, it is still possible to process operations concurrently to optimise performance.

 Worlds are created as such